 Young Adults, and Adults

-Special interests/expertise/experience: abuse and trauma (adult and childhood), PTSD, relationship issues, anger/rage, anxiety, stress, depression, self esteem and confidence, childhood issues, bereavement and grieving, emotional overwhelm, personality disorders, Narcissistic Abuse, self-harm or suicide ideation, OCD, intrusive thoughts, long or short term therapy.
+Special interests/expertise/experience: abuse and trauma (adult and childhood), PTSD, relationship issues (past and present), anger/rage, anxiety, stress, depression, self esteem and confidence, childhood issues, bereavement and grieving, emotional overwhelm, personality disorders, Narcissistic Abuse, self-harm or suicide ideation, OCD, intrusive thoughts, long or short term therapy.

 Cognitive Analytic Therapy is a therapy which helps us to understand where unhelpful patterns and behaviours were created, how they play out in our relationships with the self and others in the here and now, and how to move forwards, in a different way.
 Please see more information on the ACAT website.